cfkubo/cdc-debezium-postgres-rabbitmq/README.md

   <img src="static/binding.png" width="800" alt="cdc-postgres" />
   </p>

-make sure that debezium-server is up and running.
+> make sure that debezium-server is up and running.

-4. inserting new row to customers table. you can use [tableplus](https://tableplus.com/) or run this query
+> Inserting new data to transactions table. you can use [tableplus](https://tableplus.com/) or run this query

 ```sql
 INSERT INTO public.account_transactions (account_number, transaction_date, transaction_type, amount, balance, description)